 CAUTION: These ratios are only one tool when shopping for insurance.

-For a company that has written only a small amount of premiums or policies in North Carolina, just one or two complaints can produce a relatively high complaint ratio.
-Therefore, when shopping for individual Homeowners, Auto, Health or Life Insurance, consumers should not base their final decision on complaint ratios alone.
-The North Carolina Department of Insurance offers these ratios as one factor for you to consider alongside other important information such as policy premiums and benefits, company financial stability, feedback from friends, family or insurance agents, etc. The North Carolina Department of Insurance offers consumers a number of publications on shopping for insurance, and on specific types of insurance (Automobile, Homeowners, Life, Health and others) These guides can be easily located under the Publications tab on the left hand side of this web page.
+When shopping for insurance, consumers should not base their final decision on complaint statistics alone.
+The North Carolina Department of Insurance offers complaint ratios as one factor for you to consider; we strongly encourage you to also consider other important information such as policy premiums and benefits, company financial stability, feedback from friends, family or insurance agents, etc. Complaint volume and above-average complaint ratios do not always indicate problematic business practices by an insurance company.
+For example, if an insurance company has written only a small amount of policies or premium in North Carolina, then just one or two complaints can produce a relatively high complaint ratio.
+In addition, complaint volume can be increased by natural disasters and other severe weather events, or even insurance companies’ introduction of new products or advertising.
+To help you shop for insurance, the North Carolina Department of Insurance offers a number of publications on how to shop, and on specific types of insurance (Automobile, Homeowners, Life, Health and others).
+These guides can be easily located under the Publications tab on the left hand side of this web page.